Transport of specimens

 - Royal Victoria Infirmary & CAV

 Routine samples should be delivered to the RVI Pathology Reception.
-A regular courier service operates between sites (Mon-Sat).
-On Sunday samples are collected once daily by the microbiology taxi at 9:30am.
+A regular daily courier service operates between sites.

 NB: Urgent hospital samples including on-call requests must be sent to Freeman Hospital Main Reception via taxi.
 This is arranged by Leazes Wing and New Victoria Wing Reception staff.
 Samples must be taken to these referral points as soon as possible after contacting the on-call Biomedical Scientist.

 Samples are transferred between hospitals via a dedicated courier

 Samples from GP surgeries are collected regularly by the Laboratory Medicine courier service and taken directly to the Freeman Hospital Pathology Reception.

 If samples need to be referred by post please contact the microbiology laboratory to arrange specialised postal packs.

 Public Health England

 The Laboratory must be made aware when a specimen is high risk by labelling both the request form, where submitted, and sample container with a biohazard label.

 It is not necessary for safety reasons to identify the patient’s condition on the request form, although it will aid diagnosis, except in the case of known or suspected Transmissible Spongiform Encephalopathy (TSE, e.g. CJD/vCJD).